 Isolation and purification of pathogens

-Pathogen was isolated from the infected vascular tissues of stem and root of tomato, which collected from Venjandla village during 2024 summer season.
+Pathogens were isolated from the infected vascular tissues of stems and roots of tomatoes, which were collected from Venjandla village during 2024 summer season.
 Tissues were sterilized with 70% ethyl alcohol, for 5-10 min, and subsequently were washed with three passages of sterile distilled water.
 Then, they were placed on potato dextrose agar (PDA) medium and incubated in the laboratory conditions at 25 ± 2 oC, for seven days.
 The fungi were purified by transferring the hyphal tip into PDA media and maintained as stock cultures for further studies.

-Identification and Characterisation of pathogen
+Identification and Characterization of pathogens

 The observation on colour, septation, size of conidia and other morphological characters of conidia were measured under microscope.
 The cultural characters like growth of pathogen and colour of mycelial colony were observed.